Add

 • Collections with custom fields.

-• Single/multiple relationships.
+• Simple / multiple relationships.

 Webstudio + CMS